 As exciting as all of these possibilities are, getting started with VR in your studio can seem daunting.
 After you find the ideal virtual reality design solution, you go back to your team and gear up for your first project.
 Then, you stop.
 Because you realize you have absolutely no idea what gear you actually need to buy.

 Every design studio is set up differently.
-You could have your headset at your desk, in a conference room, or at a pod of desks.
-How you set this up depends on your studio configuration and how many team members will be participating and designing in VR.
+You could have your VR headset at your desk, in a conference room, or at a pod of desks.
+How you set this up depends on your studio configuration and how many team members will be participating and designing in virtual reality.

 Figuring out the best VR setup for your studio isn’t as difficult as you might think.
 This guide will help you understand exactly what you need for your space.

 Design Team Challenges When Getting Started with VR

 Before you can determine the best setup for your design team, it’s important to grasp the challenges that everyone faces when VR comes into the mix.